EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10/README.md

 Navigate to C:\tensorflow1\models\research\object_detection\samples\configs and copy the faster_rcnn_inception_v2_pets.config file into the \object_detection\training directory.
 Then, open the file with a text editor.
 There are several changes to make to the .config file, mainly changing the number of classes and examples, and adding the file paths to the training data.

 Make the following changes to the faster_rcnn_inception_v2_pets.config file.
-Note: The path must be entered with two forward slashes after C: and single forward slashes elsewhere, or TensorFlow will give a file path error when trying to train the model!
+Note: The path must be entered with single forward slashes, not backslashes, or TensorFlow will give a file path error when trying to train the model!
+Also, the path must be in double quotation marks ( " ), not single quotation marks ( ' ).

 - Line 9.
 Change num_classes to the number of different objects you want the classifier to detect.
 For the above basketball, shirt, and shoe detector, it would be num_classes : 3 .
 - Line 110.
 Change fine_tune_checkpoint to:
-  - fine_tune_checkpoint : “C://tensorflow1/models/research/object_detection/faster_rcnn_inception_v2_coco_2018_01_28/model.ckpt"
+  - fine_tune_checkpoint : “C:/tensorflow1/models/research/object_detection/faster_rcnn_inception_v2_coco_2018_01_28/model.ckpt"

 - Lines 126 and 128.
 In the train_input_reader section, change input_path and label_map_path to:
-  - input_path : "C://tensorflow1/models/research/object_detection/train.record"
+  - input_path : "C:/tensorflow1/models/research/object_detection/train.record"
-  - label_map_path: "C://tensorflow1/models/research/object_detection/training/labelmap.pbtxt"
+  - label_map_path: "C:/tensorflow1/models/research/object_detection/training/labelmap.pbtxt"

 - Line 132.
 Change num_examples to the number of images you have in the \images\test directory.

 - Lines 140 and 142.
 In the eval_input_reader section, change input_path and label_map_path to:
-  - input_path : "C://tensorflow1/models/research/object_detection/test.record"
+  - input_path : "C:/tensorflow1/models/research/object_detection/test.record"
-  - label_map_path: "C://tensorflow1/models/research/object_detection/training/labelmap.pbtxt"
+  - label_map_path: "C:/tensorflow1/models/research/object_detection/training/labelmap.pbtxt"

 Save the file after the changes have been made.
 That’s it!
 The training job is all configured and ready to go!